 Seeing me laughing, she broke down “The crooked guy wants an apology from my girls”

 “Well, if it is that simple.
 Why don’t you apologize on their behalf” I tried helping her, this time in a serious tone.

 “Yeaah I suppose so.
 That’s what mothers are for.
 I want my daughters back”

 As we walked away from the girls, we heard them cry in their mooing sound.
 As if telling us to not go.

 “Honey!
 I’ll be back soon.
 Will send your dad with his ute”

 Mrs Smith was hopeful but I had doubts they could become humans again.
-In fact, I had doubts they were her daughters or real cows.
+In fact, I was doubtful if they were indeed her daughters or some real cows.
 But you never know.

 © 2016 Alka Girdhar